Header Ads

 Storage and Reheating

-• Freezer: Freeze unbaked or baked pie for up to 3 months.
+• Freezer: You can keep both unbaked and baked pies in the freezer for months on end – up to three months.
 Thaw overnight before reheating.

 Q: Is this recipe gluten-free?

-A: Substitute butter with ghee or coconut oil, and use coconut cream instead of heavy cream.
+Q: You can make a dairy-free version by substituting butter for ghee or coconut oil, and using coconut cream instead of heavy cream.

 Final Thoughts

 Hungry for more?
-Explore our other keto recipes like [Keto Chicken Alfredo Casserole] or [Cheesy Cauliflower Breadsticks] to keep your low-carb journey exciting!
+Take a deep dive into our keto collection for ideas such as [Keto Chicken Alfredo Casserole] or [Cheesy Cauliflower Breadsticks] to make your eating carbs friendly eventful and fun.